dmorgan3405/lighting-talks/page-object/preventing_inconsistencies.md

 #Preventing Inconsistencies

-A list of things to keep in mind.
-Not RULES.
+This is a list of things to keep in mind.
+Not a list of RULES.

 ## Dealing with javascript heavy ui-controls

-element.when_visible seems to be more restrictive then element.when_present
+element.when_visible seems to be more restrictive than element.when_present

 * Important for Kendo UI Modals

 ## Using the Page Object Api

-Beinging familiar with the PageObject api and using the provided methods.
+Be familiar with the PageObject api and using the provided methods.

 Example from code:

 wait_until { my_element.attribute('disabled') == nil}

-Some assumptions were made.
-* When the attribute disabled does not exists, that it would return nil.
+* An assumption was made that this call would return nil if the element does not have the disabled attribute.
 * It actualy will return empty string.

-Use:
+Instead Use:
 wait_until { my_element.disabled? }

 It it a little simpler and also it also protects us as developers from having to know what the underlying watir driver is actually returning.